Our Services

 Cash Buyers Network closed a Florida cash purchase in just 4 days from accepted offer to wired funds — no repairs, no inspections, no delays.

-261 requires sellers to disclose all known material defects that would affect the value of the property and that are not readily observable by a buyer.
-This is not optional, and it applies whether you list on the MLS or sell directly to a cash buyer.
-Known defects include active roof leaks, mold, HVAC failure, unpermitted additions, plumbing backups, termite damage (especially Formosan subterranean termites, which are epidemic in South Florida), and any prior sinkhole activity.
+Florida Statute §689.261 requires sellers to disclose all known material defects that would affect the value of the property and that are not readily observable by a buyer.
+This applies whether you list on the MLS or sell directly to a cash buyer.
+Known defects include active roof leaks, mold, HVAC failure, unpermitted additions, plumbing backups, termite damage (Formosan subterranean termites are epidemic in South Florida), and any prior sinkhole activity.

-Florida also requires a separate Energy Efficiency Disclosure (Form DBPR RE 2050) that covers insulation, windows, and HVAC ratings.
-Importantly, the 'as-is' label on a listing does not eliminate your disclosure obligation — it only means you won't make repairs, not that you don't have to disclose.
-Sellers who fail to disclose known defects face rescission (buyer can void the sale) and potential civil liability.
+Florida also requires a separate Energy Efficiency Disclosure (Form DBPR RE 2050) covering insulation, windows, and HVAC ratings.
+The 'as-is' label means you won't make repairs — it does not eliminate your disclosure obligation.
+Sellers who fail to disclose known defects face rescission and potential civil liability.

-When you sell to Cash Buyers Network, our team documents the property's condition thoroughly, which protects both parties and creates a clean paper trail for closing.
+When you sell to Cash Buyers Network, our team documents the property's condition thoroughly, creating a clean paper trail for closing.

 Disclosure Still Applies in Cash Sales